 - Alternatively, instead of submitting the job, you can elect to Save the problem setup to be run at some later time.

-- You can monitor the status of your job and get information about your cluster in real-time.
+- You can monitor the status of your job and get information about your A computing cluster consists of a set of loosely or tightly ...
+More in real-time.
 Here you can see the live-tailing of the output

 process_output.logas the case begins to run: